-The RTN Board will establish and appoint the membership of the RTAC, and reserves the right to determine the size, member eligibility, authority and other matters relating to the composition and activities of the RTAC.
+The RTN Board will establish a RTAC, and reserves the right to determine the size, member eligibility, authority and other matters relating to the composition and activities of the RTAC.
 The recommended makeup of the RTAC is outlined in the section relating to the RTAC.

-D. Establish the Regional Professional Standards Review Organization: The RTN Board will establish and appoint the membership of the RPSRO, and reserves the right to determine the size, member eligibility, authority and other matters relating to the composition and activities of the RPSRO.
+D. Establish the Regional Professional Standards Review Organization: The RTN Board will establish a RPSRO, and reserves the right to determine the size, member eligibility, authority and other matters relating to the composition and activities of the RPSRO.
 The recommended makeup of the RPSRO is outlined in the section relating to the RPSRO.